datacamp/courses-introduction-to-python/chapter2.md

 # Create the areas list
 areas = ["hallway", 11.25, "kitchen", 18.0, "living room", 20.0, "bedroom", 10.75, "bathroom", 9.50]

-# Select the second element from areas
+# Print out second element from areas

-# Select the last element from areas
+# Print out last element from areas

-# Select the element representing the area of the living room
+# Print out the element representing the area of the living room

 ```